-- Monitor and update the state of your on-premises instances directly from the CodeDeploy Console or AWS Command Line Interface (CLI).
+- Monitor and update the state of your on-premises instances directly from the CodeDeploy Console or AWS Command Line Interface (AWS CLI).

 - Since CodeDeploy uses a pull-based model for our agent, on-premises instances only need outbound HTTPS access to the appropriate CodeDeploy endpoint (read about Regions and Endpoints to learn more).
 Your instance and firewall do not need to allow SSH access or any other inbound connection to trigger a deployment.